cocos/cocos-docs/en/components/sprite.md

 ### Filled mode

-When the `Type` property selects `filled mode`, a new set of properties appears to be configured.
+When the `Type` property selects `Filled mode`, a new set of properties appears to be configured.
 So let's explain their roles in turn.

 | Attribute |   Function Explanation
 | -------------- | ----------- |
 | Fill Type | Fill type selection, including `HORIZONTAL`, `VERTICAL`, and `RADIAL`.
-| Fill Start | Normalized values for filling starting position (from 0 ~ 1, denoting the percentage of total population), when you select a horizontal fill, the `Fill start` is set to 0, and it is populated from the leftmost edge of the image.
+| Fill Start | Normalized values for filling starting position (from 0 ~ 1, denoting the percentage of total population), when you select a horizontal fill, the `Fill Start` is set to 0, and it is populated from the leftmost edge of the image.
 | Fill Range | Normalized values for padding ranges (same from 0 ~ 1).
 When set to 1, it fills up the entire range of the original image.
 | Fill Center | Fill Center Point, this property appears only if the `Radial` type is selected.
 Determines which point on the Sprite is used as pivot when the FillType is set to RADIAL, the coordinate system used are the same as the [Anchor](../content-workflow/transform.md#-anchor-).

 #### Fill Range Supplemental description

-Under both the `horizontal` and `VERTICAL` fill types, the values set by `Fill Start` affect the total number of fills, if `Fill Start` is set to 0.5, even if `Fill range` is set to 1.0, the actual padding is still only half the total size of the Sprite.
+Under both the `horizontal` and `VERTICAL` fill types, the values set by `Fill Start` affect the total number of fills, if `Fill Start` is set to 0.5, even if `Fill Range` is set to 1.0, the actual padding is still only half the total size of the Sprite.

 `Fill Start` in the `RADIAL` type only determines the orientation of the starting fill, when `Fill Start` is set to 0, start filling from the x axis positive direction.<br>
-`Fill Range` determines the total amount of padding, which fills the entire circle when `fill range` is set to 1.
-A counter anticlockwise fill when `fill Range` is positive, and is filled clockwise when negative.
+`Fill Range` determines the total amount of padding, which fills the entire circle when `Fill Range` is set to 1.
+A counter anticlockwise fill when `Fill Range` is positive, and is filled clockwise when negative.